NeilIsrani/Protein-bioactivity-predictor/README.md

 # Protein-bioactivity-predictor
-Protein bioactivity predictor for proteins involved in breast cancer from ChEMBL database
+Protein bioactivity predictor for proteins involved in breast cancer from ChEMBL database.